pebreo/pebreo.github.io/begin/BeginningAntifragility.md

 ## August
 August sprinted through the park, lungs burning but a smile splitting her face.
 Her therapist had encouraged her to find a physical outlet for her stress.
 But here she was, chasing pigeons (mostly winning) and feeling a lightness she hadn't experienced in weeks.

 It all started with a promtion.
-More responsibility, new teammates to worry about, a bigger paycheck – everything society deemed "success."
+A bigger paycheck, yes, new teammates to worry about, certainly, and more responsibility, definitely.
 Yet, August felt like a deflated balloon.
 Sleep evaded her, replaced by a constant low-grade anxiety.
 Workdays bled into nights, and the vibrant artist she once was became a ghost, replaced by a productivity machine.

 One particularly rough day, she confessed her struggles to a friend.
 The friend, ever the pragmatist, suggested a gym membership.
 "Exercise releases endorphins, Maria," they chirped.
 Maria scoffed.
 Gyms felt sterile, intimidating – the antithesis of the free-spirited soul she identified with.